Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-For inverse design, we trained an EdgeConv model with $150$ hidden neurons per EdgeConv layer, otherwise the architecture is the same as in \cref{SI:exp_train}.
+\textbf{Inverse design using GNNs}\\ For inverse design, we trained an EdgeConv model with $150$ hidden neurons per EdgeConv layer, otherwise the architecture is the same as in ``Training machine learning models'' in the supplemental experimental procedures.
 For the inverse design loop, we use again an L1 loss:

 with $\beta = 100$ and $F$ now the trained EdgeConv model.
 Only original beams of the triangle grid can be added or removed during training.
 We initialize the mask randomly with values $m_{ij} \sim U(0.2)$, which was necessary to avoid that the model removes too many beams at once during the first few iterations.
 For coordinates, we use the learning rate $\gamma_{\pmb r} = 0.0001$ and for the edge mask $\gamma_{m} = 0.001$.
 All parameters are regularized (weight decay) with strength $10^{-6}$.